aboudreauxa/Flicksta/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
     I tried copying the image video address but did not display as a gif, so instead I have included a link which goes to Imgur.
+Here is the link address: https://imgur.com/RJ0QMxb

 Describe any challenges encountered while building the app.